ddolovov/kotlin-native-samples/samples/workers/README.md

 computation results.
 Afterwards, worker execution termination is requested with the `requestTermination()` operation.

-To build use `./build.sh` or `../gradlew assemble`
+To build use `../gradlew assemble` or `./build.sh`.

-To run use `./build/bin/workers/main/release/executable/workers.kexe`
+To run use `../gradlew runProgram` or execute the program directly:

+    ./build/bin/<platform>/main/release/executable/workers.kexe